 For 31 days as of May 12, nearly 40,000 Verizon workers up and down the northeast corridor from Massachusetts to Virginia have been on strike.
 Members of the Communications Workers of America and the International Brotherhood of Electrical Workers, the strikers have been working without a contract since last August.
 They are striking not for higher wages or increased benefits but to keep the company from changing 18 items put in past contracts to preserve a semblance of job security and quality of life for workers.

-The issues at stake include pensions, sick days, the amount retirees pay for health insurance, offshoring jobs, and outsourcing work to low-wage contractors.
+The issues at stake include pensions, sick days, the retirement benefits of life insurance, offshoring jobs, and outsourcing work to low-wage contractors.

 According to an article published by the Economic Policy Institute, over the past three years Verizon has created $39 billion in profits; per year, its CEO makes 200 times the amount the average worker is paid.